Gvachvene sheni khma: Interrogation round

 s1–2: The guest artist and contestant(s) may ask questions to the remaining mystery singers.
 Good singers are required to give truthful responses, while the bad singers must lie.

 Production

-A local adaptation of I Can See Your Voice in Georgia was first mentioned, as per report by iMBC News at the time of its upcoming (South Korean) tenth season in February 2023; this was subsequently confirmed by Rustavi 2 Broadcasting Company in September 2023.
+iMBC eNews provisionally announced a Georgian adaptation of I Can See Your Voice in a lead-up to the (South Korean) tenth season of the same title in February 2023; this was subsequently confirmed by Rustavi 2 Broadcasting Company in September 2023.